geotrev/bulba/README.md

 }
 ```

+NOTE: Make sure elements with event listeners have a `key` attribute to ensure the original node is preserved between state updates/renders.

 ## Browser Support

-`UpgradedElement` uses symbols, ES6 classes, and the various features within the web component standard.
-The decision to not polyfill or transpile is deliberate in order to get the performance boost of browsers, which _by default_, support the newer features.
-Custom distributions will be made soon.
+`UpgradedElement` uses symbols, ES6 classes, and features within the web component standard.
+The decision to not polyfill is deliberate in order to get the performance boost of browsers, which by default, support these newer features.
+Custom bundles with polyfills will be made in the future.

-In the mean time, to get support in IE11, you will need some combination of Babel polyfill, `@babel/preset-env`, and/or a comprehensive [custom element polyfill solution](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).
+In the mean time, to get support in IE11, you will need some combination of Babel polyfill, `@babel/preset-env`, and a [custom element polyfill](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).

 For more details on current web component spec support, check out the [caniuse](https://caniuse.com/#search=components) article which breaks support by sub-feature.